/ tool-comparisons / Vercel vs Hetzner for Solo Developers

 Feature Vercel Hetzner

-Type Frontend cloud platform Bare metal and cloud VPS provider
+Type Frontend cloud platform Cloud VPS and dedicated server provider

-Learning Curve Very easy Moderate to steep (server management)
+Learning Curve Very easy (git push to deploy) Moderate to steep (you manage the OS, web server, SSL, CI/CD)

-Best For Frontend and Next.js apps Cost-efficient backends, high-resource projects
+Best For Frontend and Next.js apps Cost-efficient backends, databases, high-resource and compute-heavy projects

 Solo Dev Rating 9/10 7/10